ai-bits/LinuxSetup/LinuxSetup.md

 #client nautilus: smb://10.0.0.20 Downloads is sambashare

 #### /etc/sudoers explanation
-username ALL=NOPASSWD:/path/to/command
-username ALL=(ALL) NOPASSWD:/path/to/command
-username ALL=(ALL:ALL) NOPASSWD:/path/to/command

-username host=(user:group) tag:commands

-host specifies the host names this line is valid for.
-Unless you are sharing asudoers file among different hosts that need different rules using the special value ALL meaning "all hosts" is a good choice.

-user specifies which users you can use with the -u options to run the command.
-If you omit this you can't use the -u option.

-group specifies which groups you can use with the -g options.
-If you omit it you can't use the -g option.

-Both user and group understand the special value ALL as "all users/groups"

-If you omit the whole (user:group) thing you can't use -u and -g but only run the command as root.

-tag lets you specify some options, like NOPASSWD: ALL

-With example 1 you can run the command as root but can't use -u and -g to run it as any other user or group.

-With example 2 you can run the command as root or use -u to run it as any other user.

-With 3 you can run the command as root or use -u or -g to run the command as any other user or group.
+username ALL=NOPASSWD:/path/to/command #run as root but can't use -u and -g to run as any other user or group username ALL=(ALL) NOPASSWD:/path/to/command #run cmd as root or use -u to run as any other user username ALL=(ALL:ALL) NOPASSWD:/path/to/command #run as root or use -u or -g to run as any other user or group username host=(user:group) tag:commands #ALL and not host is a good choice
+#specify user (group) to use -u (-g) option w/ cmd
+#w/o (user:group) cmd can only be run as root

-#### Updates
+#### rpm #yum
 yum list updates
 yum list installed
 rpm -qa | grep httpd*
 yum list extras
 yum whatprovides /etc/passwd

-#### Ubuntu 14.10 host name osboxes when bridged (not NAT) 172.16.110.50
-user osboxes.org pw osboxes.org
 #### Ubuntu1604
 sudo apt update
 sudo apt upgrade